 None of these are actually what we need.
-At least a couple of them aren’t for our clinical situation.
+At least a couple of them aren’t for our clinical situation and it’s unreasonable to expect them to suit our particular requirement.
+They do their job well.
 The one that is a little more for an anticipated difficult airway already has me in the foetal position, rocking back and forth.
 It’s a miracle I’m still typing.

 I just can’t look at that one and see how I’d plan through an airway.
 Worse still, imagine trying to find your back into it if you needed to figure out where you were up to in a hurry.
 Now it’s your turn to get out of the foetal position and keep reading.

 The more we looked, the more we formed the opinion that all of the airway algorithms just plain suck.
 Well at least for what we want in our setting.
 There are heaps out there but we’re looking for something different.
 For our purposes they just aren’t the thing.

 Well, at least that’s what we were telling ourselves.
 At the very least we couldn’t really find anyone particularly passionate about the clinical usefulness of one of the algorithms where it had done the job for them.

 The truth might be that we were expecting something of the available algorithms they were never designed to do.
 They probably are brilliant for their own settings.
 But we realised we needed to metaphorically lean on the standard line (‘it’s not you, it’s me’) and break up with all those algorithms.
 Time to work on something ourselves.

 When it came down to it, there were three main goals for the ‘SHFWILF’ (‘still haven’t found what I’m looking for’) trolley planning algorithm thing.
 The system needed to:

 - Encourage involvement of the whole team.

 - Support clever clinicians making the best choice in their hands for the patient in front of them.

 And it was at about that time that we started thinking we wanted something that wasn’t an algorithm.
 Or at least we didn’t want what we thought an algorithm was.